walt-port/prod-e/docs/infrastructure.md

 This module manages the load balancing tier:

-- Application Load Balancer in public subnets
+- Application Load Balancer (`prod-e-alb`) in public subnets
-- HTTP listener with rules
+- HTTP listener with rules for backend, Prometheus, and Grafana services
-- Default fixed response for health checks
+- Target groups for each service with appropriate health checks

 ### 3. ECS Fargate (`ecs.ts`)